Craigharrison79/MS4-MPT-Gym/documentation/testing/testing-user-stories.md

 - Plus a flash message saying the order was confirmed and accepted.

-- The user will also be sent an email with the confirmation detail.
+- The user will also be sent an email with the confirmation details.

 - The user can go and see confirmation history on their profile page, on all their different order history.